 Since both Redlitz and Parenti’s backgrounds were in technology, they wondered if the program could expand to train inmates to become software engineers too.
-With Code.org’s projected shortage of 1 million software engineers by 2020, they felt that soon-to-be-released inmates, could an untapped resource to fill the employment gap.
+With Code.org’s projected shortage of one million software engineers by 2020, they felt that soon-to-be-released inmates, could an untapped resource to fill the employment gap.
 Successful reintegration into well-paying tech jobs could also be a solution to the industry’s diversity problem.

 “We’ve had all different ethnicities, all different backgrounds.
 And if they’re focused and trained, they could be phenomenal employees, said Redlitz.

 Another aspect which makes the program unique is that it takes place in a wholly self-contained network.
 The seven TLM programs are closed off from the internet, so inmates work within a live staging environment that simulates the real internet.

 TLM programmers at San Quentin were instrumental in developing the code for program’s search engine, called Jolt.
 And graduates of TLM with time remaining on their sentence can continue working with The Last Mile Works, a full stack dev shop.
 It is where they earn an industry-standard living wage they can collect upon release, making them the highest-paid incarcerated workers in the state.